-MN LAWYER IF YOU ARE INJURED IN AUTO ACCIDENT WITH TRUCK OR SEMI TRACTOR
+LAWYER FOR INJURED IN AUTO ACCIDENT WITH TRUCK OR SEMI TRACTOR

-Tractor trailer accidents cause a disproportionate number of injuries and deaths on highways and roads in Minnesota.
-Because of the difference in size and weight between a semitrailer truck and a car, a crash between a truck and an auto is much more destructive and devastating than a collision involving two passenger vehicles.
+Tractor trailer accidents cause too many injuries and deaths on highways and roads in Minnesota.
+There is obviously a large difference in size and weight between a semitrailer truck and a car.
+As a result, a crash caused by a truck is much more destructive and devastating than a collision involving two passenger vehicles.

-Nationwide, large trucks (known as tractor trailer, semi truck, semitrailer truck, eighteen wheeler, diesel, or big rig) make up about 3% of the vehicles on the road.
-However, the odds of being killed in a car accident where a truck or tractor trailer is involved are far higher.
+Nationwide, large trucks may be known as tractor trailer, semi-truck, semitrailer truck, eighteen wheeler, diesel, or big rig.
+Trucks make up about 3% of the vehicles on the road.
+However, the chance of being killed in a car accident where a truck or tractor trailer is involved are far higher.

-Our best MN semi truck accident lawyers see far too many people who have been seriously injured or killed in tractor-trailer accidents.
-Sometimes the car is hit by a truck or rear ended by a semi tractor trailer, and sometimes the MN accident is caused by the truck jackknifing or the truck rolled over.
+Our best MN semi truck accident lawyers see far too many people who have been seriously injured or killed in a car accident caused by a tractor-trailer.
+Sometimes the car is hit by a truck or rear ended by a semi tractor trailer.
+There are also MN accident cases caused by the truck jackknifing or the truck rolled over.
 These crashes are almost always preventable.